-- Increased revenue will be achieved by changing the KDOL Assessment Rate base to written premium from prior year paid losses, at the same time reducing the rate percentage charged to state WC carriers to 1.00% from 2.79% against paid losses.
-With this change, Kansas can remain competitive with contiguous state Missouri's 1.00% written premium-based rate and with benchmarked states using the same standardized methodology. - It is assumed Kansas' Administrative Fund assessment rating base will remain constant over the projected period of FY17 to FY21. - No savings are projected for FY16 to allow time to effectuate regulatory changes that may be required and to notify state WC insurers of the change.
+- Increased revenue will be achieved by changing the KDOL Assessment Rate base to written premium from prior year paid losses, at the same time reducing the rate percentage charged to state WC carriers to 1 percent from 2.79 percent against paid losses.
+With this change, Kansas can remain competitive with contiguous state Missouri's 1 percent written premium-based rate and with benchmarked states using the same standardized methodology. - It is assumed that Kansas's Administrative Fund assessment rating base will remain constant over the projected period of FY17 to FY21. - No savings are projected for FY16 to allow time to effectuate regulatory changes that may be required and to notify state WC insurers of the change.